Comment on Nuclear Fusion 66, 016012 (2026) and arXiv:2508.03561 by Richard Fitzpatrick, A Simple Model of Current Ramp-Up and Ramp-Down in Tokamaks: Poloidal flux and its evolution in tokamaks

-Richard Fitzpatrick entangles his arguments about poloidal flux evolution with issues that are in principle separable, such as heat transport.
-This entanglement produces confusion---apparently to Fitzpatrick himself---and a disentanglement is required.
+The paper \cite{Fitzpatrick:2026} entangles arguments about poloidal flux evolution with issues that are in principle separable, such as heat transport.
+This entanglement produces confusion---apparently in \cite{Fitzpatrick:2026} itself---and a disentanglement is required.

-The first step in a disentanglement is determining what is precisely Fitzpatrick's definition of the poloidal flux and what basic equations does it obey in the cylindrical $(r,\theta,z)$ approximation that he utilizes.
-His Equations (6) and (9) together with his Equation (37) applied at $\hat{r}\equiv r/a=0$, where $r=a$ is the plasma edge, imply that the Fitzpatrick definition of the poloidal flux $\psi_f(r,t)$ is
+The first step in a disentanglement is determining what is the precise definition of the poloidal flux in \cite{Fitzpatrick:2026} and what are the equations it obeys in the cylindrical $(r,\theta,z)$ approximation that is utilized.
+Equations (6) and (9) in \cite{Fitzpatrick:2026} together with Equation (37) applied at $\hat{r}\equiv r/a=0$, where $r=a$ is the plasma edge, imply that the definition of the poloidal flux $\psi_f(r,t)$ is

 the loop voltage at the magnetic axis.